getsentry/sentry-docs/src/collections/_documentation/clients/cocoa/advanced.md

 ## User Feedback {#cocoa-user-feedback}

 The _User Feedback_ feature has been removed as of version `3.0.0`.
 But if you want to show you own Controller or handle stuff after a crash you can use our [Change event before sending it](#before-serialize-event) callback.
 We are now also sending a notification whenever an event has been sent.
-The name of the notifcation is `Sentry/eventSentSuccessfully` and it contains the serialzed event as `userInfo`.
+The name of the notification is `Sentry/eventSentSuccessfully` and it contains the serialized event as `userInfo`.
 Additionally the Client has a new property `Client.shared?.lastEvent` which always contains the most recent event.

 ## Breadcrumbs

-Breadcrumbs are used as a way to trace how an error occured.
+Breadcrumbs are used as a way to trace how an error occurred.
 They will queue up in a`Client` and will be sent with every event.

 ```swift
 Client.shared?.breadcrumbs.add(Breadcrumb(level: .info, category: "test"))
 ```

 The client will queue up a maximum of 50 breadcrumbs by default.
-To change the maximum amout of breadcrumbs call:
+To change the maximum amount of breadcrumbs call:

 ```swift
 Client.shared?.breadcrumbs.maxBreadcrumbs = 100